-Housel, class of ’69, feels the “glory days,” the time when Auburn Man-ness was at its height, was the ’60s, when he was roaming The Plains, ha ha ha.
-(That’s another piece of the Auburn Man puzzle: not taking yourself too seriously.)
+Housel, class of ’69, feels the “glory days” of Auburn Man-ness was the 1960s, when he was roaming The Plains, ha ha ha.
+(That’s another piece of the Auburn Man puzzle, he says—not taking yourself too seriously.)

-Back then, he says, there was a lot of that Gary Cooper-ish sense of duty and dedication to do what was “right.”
+Back then, he says, there was a lot of that Gary Cooper-style sense of duty and dedication to do what was “right.”

-Take Stewart in It’s a Wonderful Life: he wasn’t sure what was right, Housel says.
-He went with his gut, and, with a little help from on high, he came back to reality.
+Take Stewart in It’s a Wonderful Life.
+He wasn’t sure what was right, Housel says.
+He went with his gut, and (with a little help from on high) came back to reality.

-The rightness of an action might be debatable, but not the person behind it.
-Housel says he believes the Auburn Man is a combination of the tough and soft – a Wayne, Cooper and Stewart cocktail, each part integral, stirred, but not shaken, by the Creed.
+The rightness of an action might be debatable, he says, but not the person behind it.
+To Housel, the Auburn Man is a combination of the tough and soft—a Wayne, Cooper and Stewart cocktail, each part integral, stirred, but not shaken, by the Creed.